-XVM cluster mirroring requires a license key on server-capable nodes in order for cluster nodes to access the cluster mirror.
-On CXFS client-only nodes, the user feature where applicable is honored after the cxfs_client service is started.
+- XVM cluster mirroring requires a license key on server-capable nodes in order for cluster nodes to access the cluster mirror.
+On CXFS client-only nodes, the user feature where applicable is honored after the cxfs\client service is started.
 XVM cluster mirroring on clients is also honored if it is enabled on the server.
-All CXFS client nodes need an appropriate mirror license key in order to access local mirrors.

-- Guaranteed rate I/O version 2 (GRIOv2) requires a license key on the server-capable nodes. - Fibre Channel switch license key.
-See the release notes. - AIX using XVM failover version 2 also requires a SANshare license; see "SANshare and XVM Failover V2 for AIX" on page 32.
+All CXFS client nodes need an appropriate mirror license key in order to access local mirrors. - Guaranteed rate I/O version 2 (GRIOv2) requires a license key on the server-capable nodes. - Fibre Channel switch license key.
+See the release notes. - AIX using XVM failover version 2 also requires a SANshare license for storage partitioning; see "Storage Partitioning and XVM Failover V2 for AIX" on page 33.